Article

 2. Shiba Inu (0.57%)

-In Exploring Cryptocurrencies, we dive into the seemingly-arcane world of cryptocurrencies to introduce and assess the space.
-We begin by contextualizing Bitcoin’s rise from the Global Financial Crisis to today, followed by an explainer on blockchain and how it works.
-We then investigate some of the nuances of Bitcoin and the popular questions we see in this space—is it a currency?
+In Exploring Cryptocurrencies, we delve into the complex world of cryptocurrencies to introduce and evaluate the space.
+We begin by contextualising Bitcoin’s rise from the Global Financial Crisis to the present, followed by an explainer on blockchain and its underlying technology.
+We then investigate some of the nuances of Bitcoin and the usual questions we see in this space—is it a currency?
 Is it digital gold?

-We also consider the value proposition of and valuation approaches for the cryptocurrency space.
-Finally, we review some of the largest cryptocurrencies and their underlying technology.
+We also consider the value proposition and valuation approaches for the cryptocurrency space, reviewing some of the largest cryptocurrencies and their underlying technologies.
+We also discuss how other assets can exist on a blockchain through tokenised assets.
+Tokenisation on the blockchain allows for the digital representation of various assets, from real estate to art, and carries both potential benefits and risks.
 We conclude with an assessment of the risks and potential long-term outcomes for cryptocurrencies.

 Glossary of terms